rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/thrift-forwarder.md

 - csharp
 ---

+I started this post some time ago.
+I was convinced we could improve on the current implementation and that would make for an interesting read.
+Instead, we'll likely drop Apache Thrift so the improved version will never happen.
+This might still be valuable (or interesting, at least) to someone, so here's the current version.

+We have a need to forward Thrift RPC calls in a message-agnostic manner.
+This is useful for various reasons:

 - Bridge different transports/protocols (e.g. HTTP<->named pipe)
-- Message routing/filtering
+- Message routing/filtering/logging or other processing

-First, I'll go over the long way because it's interesting to understand how Thrift messages are structured.
-Then, I'll cover the short way.

 ## Message Processor

-Derive a class from `ITAsyncProcessor` to process messages:
+A Thrift message processor is created by deriving from [`ITAsyncProcessor`](https://github.com/apache/thrift/blob/master/lib/netcore/Thrift/ITAsyncProcessor.cs):
 ```csharp
 public class ForwardingProcessor : ITAsyncProcessor
 {